rmcanany/SolidEdgeStorekeeper/Readme.md

   - `Disable fine thread warning`
 	The program is currently unable to properly set the thread size for ANSI UNF external threads.
 The program logs a warning if this occurs.
 Enabling this option suppresses that warning.

 	The condition can cause issues with interference checking.
 Fixing it is optional.
 To do so, open the file and edit the Thread definition.
-On the Parameters Step, you'll note the size designation is followed by an asterix (*).
+On the Parameters Step, you'll note the size designation is followed by an asterisk (*).
 Click the drop down and select the one without it.

 	![Thread Fix](media/fine_thread_fix.png)